New bus network for Wellington City coming mid-2018

 - Wellington’s population will keep growing, increasing demands on public transport.

 A bit of tweaking wasn’t the answer.
-Creating a service that is easier, smarter and better required a whole of network approach.
+Creating a service that is easier, smarter and better meant a review of the whole network.

 - More people will have more regular options to travel to more places by bus